vrushgithub/Gemini_Clone/README.md

        Installation to be completed (requires Internet).
        After Installation You will See ‘node_modules’ Folder in the Sidebar.

-     4. Create Your API Key From (https://ai.google.dev/).
+     4. Create Your API Key From website i.e https://ai.google.dev/

      5. Open gemini.js file from src/config folder then paste the api key in that file.